 - Paid social media ad campaigns

-- Advertise on search engines such as Google Ads or PPC (Paid Per Click) adverts.
+- Advertise on search engines such as Google Ads or PPC (Pay Per Click) adverts.

 - Take out an advertisement in a trade or lifestyle magazine